-Effective monitoring and clear evaluation processes are fundamental to the successful
+Effective monitoring and clear evaluation processes are vital to successfully implement the Auckland Plan 2050.

 - a process for tracking progress